2022 Toyota Prius Prime Trim Levels, Configurations & Comparisons.

 This car is offered in three trims, the LE, XLE, and Limited.
 All are relatively affordable, but keep in mind that the Limited is about $6,000 more expensive than the LE.
 The starting price of the LE is approximately $28,000, with the XLE having a cost of $30,000.

 This guide should give prospective buyers a better idea of what each trim has to offer.
 The good news is that all of them are equipped with modern infotainment systems and safety packages.
 As the car moves up in trim, it gets nicer components and more advanced equipment.
 The question is whether those upgrades are worth it.
 One will have to carefully weigh the added benefits of the higher trims against their higher price tags.

-Compare the 2022 Toyota Prius Prime LE vs XLE Trim Levels.
+Compare the LE vs XLE Trims.
 What is the difference?

 Before jumping into how these two trims differ, it's important to briefly discuss some things that they have in common.
 This will give consumers a better idea of what makes the Prius Prime so special.

 Under the hood of this car, there's a 1.8-liter, four-cylinder engine.
 It works together with an electric motor to make a net horsepower of 121.
 This isn't a ton of power, but it's enough to get the job done.
 Front-wheel drive is standard, and the Prius Prime uses an electronically controlled continuously variable transmission.

 Estimated fuel economy is the main reason why this model is able to attract so much attention.
 In hybrid mode, it can earn up to 55 miles per gallon in the city and 53 miles per gallon on the highway.
 The car can also be driven in EV mode in which it doesn't use any gasoline.
 With a full charge, the electric-only range is estimated to be 25 miles.